limbernie/limbernie.github.io/_posts/2019-08-24-unattended-htb-walkthrough.md

 ![d1d6968e.png](/assets/images/posts/unattended-htb-walkthrough/d1d6968e.png)
 </a>

-Let\'s see if we can read the nginx configuration file.
+Let's see if we can read the nginx configuration file.

 <a class="image-popup">
 ![f8182226.png](/assets/images/posts/unattended-htb-walkthrough/f8182226.png)
 </a>

-If I can read any of the log files, then it\'s pretty clear that PHP log poisoning is next.
+If I can read any of the log files, then it's pretty clear that PHP log poisoning is next.

 <a class="image-popup">
 ![af59bd59.png](/assets/images/posts/unattended-htb-walkthrough/af59bd59.png)